-APPA's online bookstore
+APPA's online bookstore www.appa.org/bookstore features:

-- A shopping cart that allows you to save your items - Easy-to-use search function by author, title, and topic - Ability to check the status of your order - Ability to track your shipment
+- A shopping cart that allows you to save your items - Easy-to-use search function by author, title, and topic - Ability to check the status of your order - · Ability to track your shipment

 APPA promotes leadership in educational facilities for professionals seeking to build their careers, transform their institutions, and elevate the value and recognition of facilities in education.
-APPA is the association of choice for more than 5,200 educational facilities evolve in a throughout the United States, Canada, and abroad.
+APPA is the association of choice for more than 5,200 educational facilities expressionals throughout the United States, Canada, and abroad.